chipjarred/JSONRPC/README.md

 ```
 ### Making a Server

-`JSONRPC` servers have three parts, two of which you've already met:
+`JSONRPC` servers have three parts, one of which you've already met:
 - `JSONRPCSession`:

     This represents a connection from a single client.
 The only difference between a server-side session and a client-side session is that server creates a session automatically  in response to receiving a connection from a client, whereas the client explicitly creates one to connect to a server.
 Other than that, they are identical.
 Once connected, either may send requests and notifications to the other whenever it likes.

-- `JSONRPCSessionDelegate`:
+- `JSONRPCServerSessionDelegate`:

     Whereas clients might not need a session delegate, server-side `JSONRCPSession` instances would be pretty useless without a delgate; however, they work exactly like client-side delegates.
 It is in the delegate that you put your custom code for whatever requests and notifications you want your server to handle.
+For a server, the delegate must conform to `JSONRPCServerSessionDelegate` rather than `JSONRPCSessionDelegate`.

 - `JSONRCPServer`:

     This is the thing that passively waits for incoming connections.
 As soon as it receives one, it creates a `JSONRPCSession` to handle it, and resumes waiting for more connections.

 As with the client-side delegate, you create a delegate to handle the requests and notifications your server needs to handle.
 However instead of creating a `JSONRPCSession` instance, you create a `JSONRPCServer` instead, passing the delegate's *type* to it.
-The `JSONRPCSessionDelegate` `protocol` requires a default initializer (that is, one that does not take any parameters), and this is why.
+The `JSONRPCServerSessionDelegate` `protocol` requires a default initializer (that is, one that does not take any parameters), and this is why.
 When the server accepts a connection it creates a separate delegate instance for each `JSONRPCSession` to handle the session for that connection.

 Unlike `JSONRPCSession` instances, which connect immediately, `JSONRPCServer`s must be started after creation.
 This is to allow the host program to set up anything else it may need before accepting connections.
 To start accepting connections, just call the `start()` method.